zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 It returns:

--   True: The device supports the autofocus function;
+-   True: The device supports the auto focus function.

--   False: The device does not support the autofocus function;
+-   False: The device does not support the auto focus function.

-#### Set the Camera Zoom Ratio (setCameraZoomFactor)
+#### Sets the Camera Zoom Ratio (setCameraZoomFactor)

 ```
 - (CGFloat)setCameraZoomFactor:(CGFloat)zoomFactor;